 Most content management systems or marketing automation platforms have subscription management functionality built in.
 You just need to enable it.

 A healthy list has the lowest possible churn rate (with churn referring to the number of people leaving your list).
 There will always be some churn.
 People may unsubscribe, report you as spam, an address may result in a hard bounce, or they may just not open your emails.
 They are not engaged or they've actively disengaged.
 Sometimes, this is unavoidable.
 But keeping your list healthy means you can keep the churn at manageable levels.
+Be sure to click the link at the bottom of this post to download a [FREE] .

 Best Practices to Maintain Email List Health